 I went back to our tent and sat down on the edge my cot.
 I couldn’t believe how upset I was.
 I seemed to have no control over the tears welling up in my eyes.
 I hoped my buddies didn’t notice.
 Perhaps the little pooch was simply a representation of a lot more – feelings I could ill afford to visit for the past 11 months.
 I found myself deeply resenting the very people I was fighting for.
 In the end, I had to force myself to let it go.

-At the same camp, a Green Beret 1st Lt. had two mascot dogs.
+At the same camp, the Advisory Team 1st Lt. had two mascot dogs.
 Both of them proved to be very useful guard dogs.
 I lost count of the times one of them would cold-nose us awake when they heard something suspicious.
 They were naturals and an added comfort during times of sleep.
 I think the dogs were better guards than the ARVN infantry posted around the perimeter of our little camp.

 The ARVN’s gave me two orange kittens one day.
 I love cats, so I could not turn them down.
 I seem to recall the ARVN interpreter telling me that the Vietnamese consider orange cats bad luck.
 So, I gave the gorgeous little kittens milk that I brought back from nearby FSB Jackson, plus little bits from various C-Ration meals.
 I received orders for home a couple of weeks later and had to leave those cute little kittens behind.
 I have been forever sad contemplating their eventual fate.